eadsjr/pgdoc/doc/node/CRUD_Examples.md

 ### UPDATE

-It is very simple to overwrite a document.
+By adding a search filter unique to the document you are updating, you can overwrite a document.

 ``` js
 let storeOverwrite = async () => {